Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: numerical results with memory decay

 with an exponent $\alpha$ close to $3/2$.
 This scaling is expected from the recurrence properties of simple $1d$ Polya random walks, where the time intervals $t$ between two consecutive visits of the origin have probability $t^{-3/2}$ at large $t$ \cite{krapivsky2010kinetic}.
 Hence, when the walker is not in a localized state, it behaves in a similar manner as a standard random walk despite memory.
 This property agrees with the study of the case $\gamma=0$ and a finite memory range, where the walker diffuses normally at late times, albeit with a rescaled diffusion coefficient \cite{boyer2014solvable}.

-It follows from the analysis of Figs. \ref{fig:lifetime}a-b that intermittent localization is characterized by a finite mean localization time $\langle t_{loc}\rangle=\tau_0$, whereas the mean de-localization time $\langle t_{deloc}\rangle=\int_0^{\infty}dt\ t\rho(t)$ is infinite.
+It follows from the analysis of Figs. \ref{fig:lifetime}a-b that intermittent localization is characterized by a finite mean localization time $\langle t_{loc}\rangle=\tau_0$, whereas the mean de-localization time $\langle t_{deloc}\rangle=\int_0^{\infty}dt\ t\rho(t)$ diverges.
 The latter property is a consequence of the inequality $\alpha<2$.
-Hence very long trajectories will be dominated by very long diffusive segments of diverging durations interspersed by short localized periods, making the overall time-averaged occupation probability of the origin vanish asymptotically (when one does not distinguish between the two phases of motion).
+Hence very long trajectories will be dominated by very long diffusive segments of diverging durations interspersed by relatively short localized periods, making the overall time-averaged occupation probability of the origin vanish asymptotically (when one does not distinguish between the two phases of motion).
 In this sense, the localized phase is \lq\lq metastable".

 The mean lifetime $\tau_0$ of the localized periods is determined by fitting the numerical distributions of Fig. \ref{fig:lifetime}a with Eq. (\ref{plife}).
 Figure \ref{fig:mean_lifetime_exp}a shows the variations of $\tau_0$ vs. $q$ at fixed $\gamma=0.7$, for several choices of $\Delta$.
-Interestingly, $\tau_0$ sharply increases with $q$ and rapidly becomes much larger than $\Delta$.
+Interestingly, $\tau_0$ sharply increases with $q$ and becomes larger than $\Delta$ by orders of magnitude.
 The simulations suggest two possible scenarios: intermittent localization turns into full localization as $q$ crosses a critical value $q_c^{(I)}$ where the mean localization time diverges; or, the mean localization time is always finite but becomes extremely large for $q$ larger than a crossover value $q_c^{(I)}$.
 We shall come back to these scenarios in Section \ref{sec:scenarios}.
-Figure \ref{fig:lifetime}b displays the 'phase diagram' for $\delta=0.7$: above $\Delta_c^{(I)}(q)$, the walker is localized in practice; below this value, it is intermittently localized or diffusive.
+Figure \ref{fig:lifetime}b displays the 'phase diagram' showing the crossover region with dots for $\delta=0.7$: above $\Delta_c^{(I)}(q)$, the walker is localized in practice; below this value, it is intermittently localized or diffusive.